-The holder of any shares of Preferred Stock will have the right at any time on or after , 1997 in the case of the Series A Exchangeable Preferred Stock and on or after , 2000 in the , 2000 in the case of the Series B PIK Preferred Stock, at the holder's option, to convert any or all shares into Common Stock at the conversion rate (subject to adjustment as described below) of shares for each shar equivalent to an initial conversion price of \$ shares for each share of Preferred Stock, for each share of Common equivalent to an initial conversion price of \$\\$\\$\\$\\$\\$\\$\\$\ for each share of Common Stock.
+The holder of any shares of Preferred Stock will have the right , 1997 in the case of the Series A at any time on or after , 2000 in the case of Exchangeable Preferred Stock and on or after the Series B PIK Preferred Stock, at the holder's option, to convert any or all shares into Common Stock at the conversion rate (subject to adjustment as described below) of shares for each share of Preferred Stock, equivalent to an initial conversion price of \$ for each share of Common Stock.
 The conversion rate was determined by the Company, in consultation with Credit Suisse First Boston.
 Among the factors considered by the Board of Directors in determining the conversion rate were (i) the market value of the Common Stock; (ii) the present and projected operating results and financial condition of the Company; (iii) an assessment of the Company's management and management's analysis of the growth potential of the Company and of the Company's market area; (iv) the aggregate size of the Rights Offering; and (v) the conversion rate which the Board of Directors believes investors would readily accept under current economic circumstances.
 If the Preferred Stock is called for redemption, the conversion right will terminate at 5:00 p.m.
 New York City time on the business day prior to the date fixed for such redemption and if not exercised prior to such time, such conversion right will be lost, unless the Company defaults in making the payment due upon redemption.
 Except as provided in the next paragraph, no payment or adjustment will be made upon any conversion of any share of Preferred Stock or on account of any dividends on the Common Stock issued upon conversion (except that if a converting holder of Preferred Stock is eligible for a dividend on both the Preferred Stock and the Common Stock issued upon conversion, the holder is entitled to the higher of such dividend amounts).
 Following conversion, the holder will no longer have any right to payment of dividends on the shares surrendered for conversion.
-No fractional shares of Common Stock will be issued upon conversion but, in lieu thereof, an appropriate amount will be paid in cash based on the Closing Price for the shares of Common Stock on the day of such conversion.
+No fractional shares of Common Stock will be issued upon conversion but, in lieu thereof, an appropriate amount will be paid in cash based on the Closing Price for the shares of Common

+Stock on the day of such conversion.